 Alternative Character Interpretation: As with the first film, is Peter a sympathetic Woobie or a self-centered asshole?
 The movie does a better job proving that he's a heroic Nice Guy than the original movie, but certain actions of his, mainly showing up as Spider-Man in front of Harry Osborn just to tell him that he won't give him his blood, even though attempting to get help for Harry would be the sensible thing to do regardless of what happened with Curt Connors) make him look Unintentionally Unsympathetic.
-However, Others argue that Spider-Man is extremely likable and sympathetic, there being no clear solution he could have chosen.
+However, others argue that Spider-Man is extremely likable and sympathetic, there being no clear solution he could have chosen.
 He didn't want to give Harry his blood because the last time he tried to help someone by giving them a piece of his father's research, he accidentally created a supervillian that killed at least two people, and endangered several more.
-He also told Harry that he was willing to help him find another way to cure the disease, but Harry proves he's not innocent either as he shows his true colors by losing his temper and after trying to bribe out a solution, he resorted to attacking Spider-Man.
+He also told Harry that he was willing to help him find another way to cure the disease, but Harry proves he's not so innocent himself, as he shows his true colors by losing his temper and after trying to bribe out a solution, he resorted to attacking Spider-Man.
 In short, it was a lose-lose situation for Peter.
-Use his DNA that could very well produce a monster based on already seeing hints of Harry's ruthless pragmatism, or let his best friend die while feeling the guilt.
+Use his DNA that could very well produce a monster based on seeing hints of Harry's ruthless pragmatism, or let his best friend die while feeling the guilt.